-Click Link below to see details on the Passport Immigration and Citizenship Agency website
+Click HERE to see passport photographs requirements on the Passport Immigration and Citizenship Agency website

 Applicants are required to submit two(2) identical copies of a professional produced photograph from the same film, taken not more than six(6) months prior to the application.